Inventitech/adam-blog/_posts/2019-06-21-finishing.md

   the thing I regret least, because I think those steep ramps would have required a different gearing, too.

-Overall, I also felt like I could have cycled more.
-An average of 33km/day does not really sound a lot, but combined with the constraints, all other things that were going on, and the weather really not being nice (last year, spring and early summer was much more pleasant in the Netherlands), I think it is still OK.
-Actually, I thought in the beginning whether I should aim for 3000km, but doing a bit of back-on-the-envelope math, that seemed quite realistic.
+Overall, with 2,400km, I felt like I could have cycled more.
+An average of 33km/day does not really sound a lot, but combined with all other things that were going on, and the weather really not being nice (last year, spring and early summer was much more pleasant in the Netherlands), I think it is still OK.
+Actually, I thought in the beginning whether I should aim for 3,000km, but doing a bit of back-on-the-envelope math, that seemed quite optimistic.
+A statistics that surprised me was the elevation gain I did.
+Given that the Netherlands is mostly pancake flat, over 6,000 meters seems fairly high!
+Probaly caused by the dunes close to Den Haag and the one ride with Martin with 1,400 meters helped, too.
+Plus, there might be some GPS inaccuracies.
 What I do regret is that I never really got into a standard routine of putting on my gear and have completely standardized spots where I put my things.
 Many times, this meant I was looking for my sun glasses, helmet, Wahoo Elemnt Bolt (that one was really bad), ...

 **What I did accomplish**